reecss/CV/README.md

 ## I Have Experience
-During my 10 years of development experience I've taught myself a plethora of skills and created a wide array of websites, including simple landing pages, informational websites, conversion-focused product microsites, custom CRMs and in-house reporting tools.
+During my 10 years of development experience I've taught myself a plethora of skills and created a wide array of websites, including landing pages, informational websites, conversion-focused product microsites, custom CRMs and in-house reporting tools.